seanreed1111/sql-recipes/recipes.md

 ((winsA - winsB) + (lossesB - lossesA)) / 2
 With a little rearrangement of terms, the expression becomes:
 ((winsA - lossesA) - (winsB - lossesB)) / 2
-The second expression is equivalent to the first, but it has each factor written as a single team’s win-loss differential, rather than as a comparison between teams.
+The second expression is equivalent to the first, but it has each factor written as a single team’s win-loss differential, rather than as a comparison BETWEEN teams.
 This makes it easier to work with, because each factor can be deterMINed independently FROM a single team record.
 The first factor represents the first-place team’s win-loss differential, so if we calculate that value first, all the other teams GB values can be deterMINed in relation to it.
 The first-place team is the one with the largest win-loss differential.
 To find that value and save it in a variable, use this statement:
 SET @wl_diff = (SELECT MAX(wins-losses) FROM standings1);